-The vision and principles laid the groundwork for the six strategies that the Education, Workforce and Economic Development Leadership Team developed to guide the drafting of the Unified Plan in cooperation with the Interagency Work Group.
-The vision, principles and key strategies developed at the state level are the foundation of the planning process.
+This vision and principles inform six strategies that the State Interagency Team comprised of the WIOA core partners and required one-stop partners will use to guide the State Unified Plan.
+The vision, principles and key strategies developed at the state level are the foundation to the planning process.